naedx/amplify-playground/projects/lambda-code-from-asset-helper/README.md

 ## Configuration

-Disable building and copy file as is.
+Disable building and copy file as is:

 ```ts
 {